corda/corda/docs/source/hello-world-contract.rst

                 requireThat {
                     // Constraints on the shape of the transaction.
-                    "No inputs should be consumed when issuing an IOU." using (tx.inputs.isEmpty()) "Only one output state should be created." using (tx.outputs.size == 1)
+                    "No inputs should be consumed when issuing an IOU." using (tx.inputs.isEmpty()) "There should be one output state of type IOUState." using (tx.outputs.size == 1)

                     // IOU-specific constraints.
                     val out = tx.outputs.single() as IOUState